-The Brown MRF occupies a 3,000 sq. ft. research suite in Sidney Frank Hall and houses a research-dedicated Siemens 3T PRISMA scanner.
+The Brown MRI Research Facility (MRF) occupies a 3,000 sq. ft. research suite in Sidney Frank Hall and houses a research-dedicated Siemens 3T PRISMA scanner.
 The scanner is equipped with 64 receiver channels for significant gains in signal-to-noise ratio and acquisition speed.
-Visual stimuli may be presented through rear projection to a screen located at the back of the scanner or to a 24″ BOLDscreen flat-panel display device.
+Visual stimuli may be presented through rear projection to a screen located at the back of the scanner, or to a 24″ BOLDscreen flat-panel display device.
 The Avotec SS-3100 Silent Scan™ Audio System includes noise reduction for presentation of auditory stimuli during scanning.
 Manual responses are recorded with a four-button response pad.

 For running experimental scripts, the research suite includes both Macintosh and PC computers running E-Prime and Psychophysics Toolbox for MATLAB.
 The MRF employs a highly trained, full-time staff providing expert support in the development of new scanning protocols, specialized peripherals, and experimental protocols.

-The Cognitive Control and Memory Laboratory is located in the Metcalf Research building, a newly renovated building located on the main Brown campus.
-Metcalf is centrally located and is only a few minutes’ walk from the Brown MRI Research Facility (see below).
-The newly renovated lab provides a general workspace and a main meeting area.
-Research assistants are housed in the lab.
-Graduate students and post-doctoral fellows are provided office space in Metcalf.
+The Cognitive Control and Memory Laboratory is located in the Metcalf Research Building, located on the main Brown campus.
+Metcalf is centrally-located and is only a few minutes’ walk from the Brown MRI Research Facility.
+The lab provides a general workspace and a main meeting area for our researchers.
+Research assistants primarily work in the lab, while graduate students and post-doctoral fellows are provided office space in Metcalf as well.

 The Brown Brain Stimulation Facility (BSF) is located in the Robert J. & Nancy D. Carney Institute for Brain Science building.
-The BSF is a newly built (September 2013) core facility supported by the Brown Institute for Brain Science.
+The BSF, built in September 2013, is a core facility supported by the Brown Institute for Brain Science.
 Dr. Badre (PI) directs the facility along with co-directors Dr. Jerome Sanes, PhD and Dr. Linda Carpenter, MD.

-A range of stimulation equipment and coils are available in the BSF for conducting single, paired, dual, repetitive, and patterned TMS, as well as alternating or direct current stimulation (tACS/tDCS).
-Peripheral equipment is also available, including devices for electrophysiological recording (e.g., EMG) and a neuronavigation setup for real-time targeting.
+A range of stimulation equipment and coils are available in the BSF for conducting single, paired, dual, repetitive, and patterned TMS, as well as for alternating or direct current stimulation (tACS/tDCS).
+Peripheral equipment is also available, including devices for electrophysiological recording (e.g., EMG) and neuronavigation software for real-time targeting.

 The facility includes a control/staging room with chairs, counters, and shelf space for research personnel.
 Shielded access ports allow cables to run between the external control room and the testing suites.
 Two sound attenuated, lighting controlled, and shielded testing rooms are accessible from the central control room.